 - Frequently Asked Questions

 If you’ve bought a ticket via Craigslist only to discover it doesn’t let you into the venue, you’re not alone.
-As of 2018, scams involving fake tickets on Craigslist affected nearly 5 million would-be attendees every year because tickets these days are easy to copy and therefore easy to use in scams.
+As of 2018, scams involving fake tickets on Craigslist affected nearly 5 million would-be attendees due to the ease of copying and creating fake tickets.

 Transferring money between individuals over a digital interface is routinely ungraceful—even more so when it comes to exchanging goods.

-If it’s a ticket broker, they may have a more official route set up, a third-party system that allows you to enter your credit card information in exchange for emailed tickets.
+If it’s a ticket broker, they may have a more official route set up such as a third-party system that allows you to enter your credit card information in exchange for emailed tickets.

 If it’s an individual, they might ask you to pay them directly via PayPal, Venmo, or some other type of money exchange app.
 They might also bring up less usual ways to exchange money, like wire transfers, MoneyGram, or even gift cards.